La Cenerentola: Act 1

 Angelina, known to her stepfather and stepsisters as "Cenerentola," is forced to serve as the maid in her own home.
 She sings of a king who married a common girl chosen for her kindness against the beauty and adornment of her competitresses ("Una volta c’era un rè").
 A beggar arrives; her stepsisters, Clorinda and Tisbe, want to send him away, but Cenerentola gives him bread and coffee.
 Courtiers follow, announcing that Prince Ramiro will visit while he searches for the most beautiful girl in the land to wed.
 Cenerentola's stepfather, Don Magnifico, hopes to use this as an opportunity to save his own failing fortune.

 When the room is empty, Ramiro enters alone, disguised as a valet.
 The "beggar" – in fact, his tutor, Alidoro – has informed him of a goodhearted young woman spotted here.
 Ramiro intends to find her incognito.
 Cenerentola returns, and she and Ramiro are attracted to each other (duet: "Un soave non-so che"), but when he asks who she is, she is overwhelmed and flees.

 Finally, the "prince" arrives – the real valet, Dandini, who has taken his master's place – and Magnifico, Clorinda, and Tisbe fall over themselves to flatter him.
 He invites the family to a ball that evening, where he plans to find his bride; Cenerentola asks to join them, but Magnifico refuses (quintet: "Signor, una parola").
-This callousness isn't lost on Ramiro.
+This callousness is not lost on Ramiro.
 Alidoro returns to inquire after a third daughter in the house; Magnifico claims she has died and stealthily threatens to murder Cenerentola if she reveals herself.
 Left alone with Cenerentola, Alidoro promises to take her to the ball himself and that God will reward her kindness ("Là del ciel nell’arcano profondo").

 The prince and his valet have retired to Ramiro's country house in some confusion, as neither of Magnifico's daughters resembled the worthy bride Alidoro had described.
 When Clorinda and Tisbe arrive, Dandini gives them a little test: he offers his "valet" to whichever sister the "prince" does not marry.
 The ladies are outraged at the idea of marrying a servant.
 Alidoro then arrives with a beautiful, unknown lady who strangely resembles Cenerentola.
 Unable to make sense of the situation, they all sit down to supper, feeling like they are in a dream.